 - colorectal cancer

-IBD symptoms vary, based on the location and severity of inflammation in the GI tract.
-Since IBD conditions can flare up and recede over time, your symptoms may be chronic (long lasting) or acute (short term).
+IBD symptoms vary based on the location and severity of inflammation in the GI tract.
+Since ulcerative colitis and Crohn’s disease can flare up and recede over time, your symptoms may be chronic (long lasting) or acute (short term).

-Many symptoms of IBD can also be caused by IBS, certain cancers, or infection.
+Many symptoms of IBD, including those of ulcerative colitis and Crohn’s disease, can also be caused by IBS, certain cancers, or infections.

 Some or all of these symptoms may signal the need for a calprotectin stool test: